📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 PILLAR 1 — COMMUNITY STABILIZATION FIRST (COUNTYWIDE)

-Economic development must begin with strengthening the communities already here.
+Economic development must begin with stabilizing the communities that already exist.

 1. Behavioral Health System (BHRS) Overhaul